Agent Skills: Feature Workflow: Review Pull Request

 This workflow must run in Plan mode.

-Step 1: Switch to PR Branch NOW
+Step 2: Extract the PR Number and Switch to the PR Branch

-Verify current branch and switch:
+Verify the current branch and switch:

 git branch --show-current